ssube/textual-engine/docs/world-templates.md

 ### Starting Actors and Rooms

-When starting a new game, the world state begins empty.
-A starting actor and room are selected from the lists in the world template, then added to the world.
+When starting a new game, the world begins empty.
+One of the starting rooms is selected and created, then populated with actors, items, and portals.
+Additional rooms are added to those portals, until the world depth has been reached.

+When a new player joins, one of the starting actors is selected and created, unless an actor already exists with that player's ID.
+In single-player, the player always joins the new world after `create` or `load` commands.

+If there is only one starting room or actor, it will always be used.
+At least one room or actor must be present.

 ### YAML Format and Types